What is a Proffer Agreement in a Criminal Case? Proffer Definition

 What are Considerations When Criminal Defendants Enter into a Proffer Agreement?

 While a proffer agreement can lead to a favorable outcome for all parties, it is important to consider the complications that can occur should one of the parties fail to uphold their end of the agreement.
-When criminal defendants enter into a proffer agreement, also known as a “proffer” or “queen for a day” agreement, there are several important considerations to keep in mind.
+When criminal defendants enter into a proffer in a criminal case, also known as a “proffer” or “queen for a day” agreement, there are several important considerations to keep in mind.
 Here are some key factors to consider:

 1. Confidentiality: Proffer agreements typically include provisions that protect the statements made by the defendant during the proffer session from being used against them in subsequent criminal proceedings.
 However, it’s essential to carefully review and understand the scope of confidentiality provided by the agreement.
 Ensure that any promises of confidentiality are clearly defined and explicit to avoid unintended consequences.